 President Manuel Quezon issued Proclamation No. 383 in February 1939 that ordered the reservation of Koronadal plains for settlement.
 Then Commonwealth Act No. 441, the law that created the National Land Settlement Administration, was passed that paved the way to the creation of Marbel Settlement District (overseen by Jesus Larrabaster) in Koronadal on January 10, 1940.
 It is considered the first settlement district organized by the government.
 Also, this is the date that Hinugyaw Festival commemorates.

-Koronadal became a municipality through Executive Order No. 82 issued in 1947.
+Koronadal became a municipality through Executive Order No. 82 issued on August 18, 1947.
 It later became a city by virtue of Republic Act No. 8803 signed into law by then President Joseph Ejercito Estrada in 2000.

 Hinugyaw Festival Activities